drone-ah/wordsonsand/blog/_posts/2011-05-10-the-urn-acacius.md

 whistling was was faint earlier rapidly get louder and turn into a shrieking whine.

-The next thing I know I\'m flying through the air riding a shock wave of epic proportions.
+The next thing I know I'm flying through the air riding a shock wave of epic proportions.
 I crash into the ground and I look around and see that my lieutenants have also landed nearby.
 Immortality is cool but it can be painful at times.
 I pick myself up and look behind to see that most of the army is decimated.
-In the air however, I spot airships - and they\'re not mine.
+In the air however, I spot airships - and they're not mine.
 They glide low and drop soldiers to the ground and they amass like ants and they rush towards us.